jinyang628/interview-scheduler/README.md

 ## Future feature extensions

 1. Only schedule meetings for the opened conversation
+2. Refresh button to avoid the need to refresh the popup
-2. Fix corrupted CSS from script injection
+3. Fix corrupted CSS from script injection

 ## Notes for self